matthew-d-stringer/vim-config/README.md

 # My Config
 This config is compatable with CSE 30 pi-clusters.

+Installing is very quick and should take less than 1 min.

+Click (here)[#Installing] to see how to install.

 # Use
 ## Moving between windows
 Here is default vim behavior.
 If familiar, feel free to skip to the next